Why a stranger's hello can do more than just brighten your day

 Before Gillian Sandstrom became a psychologist, she was a computer programmer.
 Then she decided to change tracks and pursue a degree in psychology at Toronto Metropolitan University.
 And she felt like she didn't fit in.

-"I was ten years older than my fellow students," Sandstrom recalls.
+"I was 10 years older than my fellow students," Sandstrom recalls.
 "I wasn't sure I was meant to be there.
 I didn't instantly feel like a part of that community."

 Enter the hot dog lady.